 Exquisite flavor profile

-Our green tea combines the herbal “green” flavor of conventional sencha with the citrusy brightness and berry-like sweetness unique to guricha.
+Our green tea combines the herbaceous “green” flavor of conventional sencha with the citrusy brightness and berrylike sweetness unique to guricha.
 The sweetness, which spreads gently across the palate, is similar to that of gyokuro.
-Behind these foundational flavor components are secondary components, such as the hint of melon behind the berrylike sweetness in, or the overtones of sage.
-Our tea is also less astringent than ordinary sencha.
+Atop this flavor foundation secondary components, such as the hints of melon of Kuma Green 1228 or the overtones of sage of Frosty Garden.
+In addition, our tea is less astringent than ordinary sencha.

-Naturally, our guricha/tamaryokucha can also steeped more than once.
-Each infusion brings out a subtly different flavor and aroma.
+Finally, our green tea can also steeped more than once, with each infusion bringing out a subtly different flavor and aroma.

 Steaming locks in the flavor

-Mellow Monk tea is made by steaming (mushisei in Japanese), instead of pan frying.
-Steaming is thought to preserve more of the disease-fighting antioxidants than frying, and to preserve the tea's natural earthy flavor.
+Mellow Monk tea is steamed (mushisei), not pan fried.
+Steaming is thought to preserve more of the disease-fighting antioxidants than frying, and to preserve the tea's natural sweet, herbaceous flavor.

 Always first flush

-All of our tea is first flush.
-"First flush" means a tea orchard's very first harvest of tea in the spring.
-These are the branchtop leaves that have been growing since the second flush, which is harvested in the fall.
-These leaves avoided the baking heat of the summer sun, growing instead in the milder climate of the late fall, aged and mellowed in the chilly winter air, and then began growing anew in the spring.
-So what you get is the perfect balance beetween aged and fresh flavor and aroma.
+All of our tea is first flush — the very first harvest of leaves collected in the spring.
+These are the branchtop leaves that have been growing since the fall harvest.
+First-flush eaves thus avoid the baking heat of the summer sun, growing instead in the milder climate of the late fall, aged and mellowed in the chilly winter air, and then began growing anew in the spring.
+So what you get is the perfect balance between aged and fresh flavor and aroma.

 From Japan's heartland